-Been totally crushed when things go against me, being totally elated when things go for me, getting very excited when I get a bit of power and misusing it.
+I’ve been totally crushed when things go against me, been totally elated when things go for me, been very excited when I get a bit of power and misusing it.
 People think of power as misused, “Oh, no, we don’t misuse power.
 We have no power.
 This isn’t so.”
 The head of a great religious sect, with 10,000 temples, a very prominent man; he was asked about this.
 He’d said how dangerous power was.

 So a reporter said to him, “Well, you are the head of this sect.
 Do you find power is a danger to you?”
-And he said, “Well, of course, I have to be careful.
+He said, “Well, of course, I have to be careful.
 But the fact is you see, people like you in the press are watching me like hawks.
 There’s not much danger I should be able to misuse my power.”
 He said, “I had power once.
 That was my first year in a temple.
-And my mother had often been ill and so I’d learned to cook.
-I was a good cook and I was the temple cook and, new, and I had just come to the temple.
-And he was made the assistant to me in the kitchen, just the two of us in the kitchen.”
-He said, “I gave him hell, that was power.
+My mother had often been ill and so I’d learned to cook.
+I was made the temple cook and someone new had just come to the temple.
+He was made the assistant to me in the kitchen, just the two of us in the kitchen.”
+He said, “I gave him hell.
+That was power.
 Everybody knew.
 He was too frightened to tell anyone.
 And he got paler and paler.
 And finally the head monk realised something must be wrong and transferred him to the garden and he soon got better.”

-He said, “That was power.
-And I didn’t do any well.
-And since then, I have been able to watch myself in situations of power.”
-More situations where the power can be exercised and we have to become aware of something independent in ourselves, which doesn’t have to have the continual satisfaction of bossing or bullying or fighting or competing; something independent of it.
-So this is the first point – to find in our heart, which is so unreliable, something which is free from this, from being pushed.
+He said, “That was power; and I didn’t do any good.
+Since then, I have been able to watch myself in situations of power.”
+In situations where the power can be exercised, we have to become aware of something independent in ourselves, which doesn’t have to have the continual satisfaction of bossing or bullying or fighting or competing; something independent of it.
+This is the first point – to find in our heart, which is so unreliable, something which is free from this being pushed.

 © Trevor Leggett